thradams/Modules/README.md

 ```
 ## Calling destroy at the end of scope

-Destroy is not called automatically.
+Destroy is not called automatically at the end of scope unless you put 'auto'.

 ```cpp